Kent Powell is a Utah historian and editor of “Nels Anderson’s World War I Diary.”

 He also came to believe that every effort should be made to avoid military conflict and that war would have a devastating impact on civilians, soldiers, and loved ones at home.

-Kurt Manwaring: Anderson’s proficiency with words is impressive.
-To what extent does the language in his diary mirror the language of the time-and to what extent does it reflect his own personality and thoughtfulness?
+To what extent does the language in Nels Anderson’s diary mirror the language of the time?

 Readers may want to compare the diary with another work by a Utahn, Arthur Guy Empey, whose Over the Top: An American Soldier Who Went was published in May 1917, just after the United States declaration of war.
 Empey’s book became an immediate best seller as American’s by the thousands rushed to purchase a copy of the book which recounted, often in a humorous way, Empey’s service in the British Army which he joined after the sinking of the Lusitania in 1915.
 Both books illustrate the personality of their authors. and important insights into the war.

-Kurt Manwaring: How would our understanding of Utahns in World War I be different without the diary of Nels Anderson?
-How might our understanding of Anderson’s later years be incomplete without the context of his war service entries?
+How would our understanding of Utahns in World War I be different without the diary of Nels Anderson?

 It is interesting that following his return to BYU when students organized a day of honor for the veterans and asked them to wear their uniforms, Nels did not participate.
 When asked by a fellow student to talk about his war time experiences, Anderson replied that service at the battlefront was not any more dangerous than what he had experienced working in an underground mine at Garfield, Utah before the war.

 In subsequent years, Anderson spoke only infrequently about his World War I service and had little interest in the diary, leaving it with his wife and son and for his son to give it to Brigham Young University.